cdapio/hydrator-plugins/core-plugins/docs/S3Avro-batchsink.md

 example: the format ``'yyyy-MM-dd-HH-mm'`` will create a file path ending in ``'2015-01-01-20-42'``.
 Default format used is ``'yyyy-MM-dd-HH-mm'``.
 (Macro-enabled)

 **schema:** The Avro schema of the record being written to the sink as a JSON object.
+(Macro-enabled)

 **compressionCodec:** Optional parameter to determine the compression codec to use on the resulting data.
 Valid values are None, Snappy, and Deflate.